kevinbeirne1/ansible_deploy_template/README.md

 In the process of working through Test-Driven-Development with Python, I was unable to successfully automate the deployment using Fabric as was suggested in the [book](https://www.obeythetestinggoat.com/book/chapter_automate_deployment_with_fabric.html).
 Ansible was suggested as an alternative in the appendices.

 This playbook does a lot of the steps outlined in the section of [chapter 10: Thinking about automation](https://www.obeythetestinggoat.com/book/chapter_making_deployment_production_ready.html#_thinking_about_automating).

 **Provisioning**
-* Add the deadsnakes repository
+* Adds the deadsnakes repository
-* Install nginx, git, python3.6, python3.6-venv
+* Installs nginx, git, python3.6, python3.6-venv
-* Add Nginx config for virtual host
+* Adds Nginx config for virtual host
-* Add Systemd job for Gunicorn (including unique SECRET_KEY)
+* Adds Systemd job for Gunicorn (including unique SECRET_KEY)

 **Deployment**
-* Create directory in ~/sites
+* Creates directory in ~/sites
-* Pull down source code
+* Pulls down source code
-* Start virtualenv in virtualenv
+* Starts virtualenv in virtualenv
 * pip install -r requirements.txt
 * manage.py migrate for database
 * collectstatic for static files
-* Restart Gunicorn job
+* Restarts Gunicorn job

 At the current time it does not fun the functional tests on the site